How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 Every time we thought an account had a bid problem, it turned out to be a creative problem or a feed problem.
 The bid changes came last and were always the smallest part of the lift.

+Last.
+After tracking, feed, structure and creative are all fixed, and not a day before.
 Bids are the last lever.
 Not because they are unimportant.
 Because they are the least impactful lever when the first four are broken.

 Smart Bidding is genuinely capable.
 It is also genuinely confused when you feed it broken tracking data, generic titles that match to the wrong queries, a one-bucket PMax that cross-subsidises your worst SKUs, and stale assets that tank CTR.